 - Windows Store Apps Troubleshooter.

-You can open the Troubleshoot page by pressing Win+I to open Settings > Update & security > Troubleshoot.
+In Windows 10, you can open the Troubleshoot page by pressing Win+I to open Settings > Update & security > Troubleshoot.
 Here, you will find two different headings called:

 - Get up and running